 - Serve over ice and savor the spicy taste of your very own homemade ginger beer!

-- Note: the "beauty" photos in the blog post above were taken using a glass bottle, however due to the volatile nature of ginger beer we recommend using a plastic bottle instead, as indicated in the recipe.
+- Note: the "beauty" photos in the blog post above were taken using a glass bottle.
+Please keep in mind that home brew is volatile in nature.
+If you will not be "on top" of releasing built up pressure as it ferments, we recommend using a plastic bottle instead, as indicated in the recipe.